-DEA And ICE Using Hidden Streetlight Surveillance Cameras Across The Country, According To Federal Documents
+DEA And ICE Using Hidden Streetlight Surveillance Cameras Across The Country According To Federal Documents

 The documents also reveal that ICE offices in Dallas, Houston, and San Antonio have funded the recent equipment purchases from Cowboy Streetlight Concealments LLC.
 Funds for the DEA’s purchases came from the agency’s Office of Investigative Technology in Lorton, Virginia.

 Cowboy Streetlight Concealments LLC is owned by Christie Crawford and her husband, a Houston police officer.
-Crawford discussed the nature of their business with Quartz, but was not able to go into detail about the federal contracts.
+Crawford discussed the nature of their business with Quartz but was not able to go into detail about the federal contracts.

 “We do streetlight concealments and camera enclosures.
 Basically, there’s businesses out there that will build concealments for the government and that’s what we do.
 They specify what’s best for them, and we make it.
 And that’s about all I can probably say.”